Realization of a Recycling-based Society

-The SUGI Pharmacy Group, in collaboration with its supply chain companies, started a bottle-to-bottle, horizontal recycling initiative in which used PET bottles are collected and recycled as new PET bottles.
-More than 10 stores in Aichi and Saitama Prefectures served as bases for PET bottle collection.
-Since FY 2023, stores all over Japan have participated in this initiative.
+The SUGI Pharmacy Group, in collaboration with its supply chain companies, started a closed-loop, bottle-to-bottle recycling initiative in which used PET bottles are collected and recycled as new PET bottles.
+In FY 2024, we installed Bottle Squashes in a total of 142 stores, and we have continued to increase installations since.

-In this initiative, we install new recycling boxes at SUGI Pharmacy stores and aim to collect used PET bottles of good quality, meaning that the labeling and the cap have been removed and the bottle has been washed.
-The bottles collected at a store are transported to a SUGI Pharmacy distribution center by a truck on the way back from the delivery of merchandise to the SUGI Pharmacy store.
-The bottles are then processed for volume reduction by a company contracted for compression processing and for resin regeneration by a recycler.
-After that, our partner beverage manufacturers manufacture beverage products using the recycled PET bottles as their containers.
+In this initiative, we are installing new recycling boxes in SUGI Pharmacy stores with the aim of collecting high-quality used PET bottles that have had their labels and caps removed and have been washed.
+Bottles collected at stores are transported to a SUGI Pharmacy distribution center by trucks returning from delivering merchandise to SUGI Pharmacy stores.
+There, the bottles are processed for volume reduction by a contracted compression processing company and, later, for resin regeneration by a recycler.
+Then, our partner beverage manufacturers use the recycled PET bottles as containers for their beverage products.

-Going forward, we will work to improve the efficiency of the collection scheme and reduce the cost of recycled PET resins by encouraging more supply chain companies to participate in collection.
+Going forward, we will work to improve the efficiency of the collection scheme and reduce the cost of recycled PET resins by encouraging more companies in the supply chain to participate in the collection process.

 Recycling resources in coordination with government agencies